RalphHightower/blog/_posts/2024-11-25-TheApprenticeWhiteHouseWreckingBall.md

 Even as an unpaid "volunteer to thefederalgovernment,  [Musk](https://x.com/elonmusk) and his companies could benefit financially from the federal government.

 [11]: fractional CEO: while there is a definition meaning a short term CEO as a temporary leader, my definition is since he has a leadership role in many companies, he doesn't have the time to provide leadership for all his companies: X, SpaceX.
-Starlink, SpaceX  Tesla, Neuralink, Hyperloop, Boring Company, xAI, Solar City, Tesla Energy.
+Starlink, SpaceX, Tesla, Neuralink, Hyperloop, Boring Company, xAI, Solar City, Tesla Energy.

 Trump has not learned a damn thing from his first term as president.
 JD Vance has less than two years of experience in government.
 Musk and Ramaswamy have zero experience in government.
 That’s four imbeciles that will have major repercussions on America for a long time.